Originally Published 11/15/2021

 World Economic Forum (WEF)

-We may not be able to jump into our DeLorean time machine and go back to the future.
-But we can plan for it.
+We may not be able to jump into our DeLorean time machine and travel back in time, but we can plan for it.